kb100/signal-authenticator/README.md

 ```

 where the username is the signal username (phone number) to send from (which
-was just registered), and recipient is the signal username to send the token to.
+was just registered), and recipient is the signal username to send tokens to.
 Multiple recipients can be specified on their own lines.
 Empty lines and lines that begin with `#` are ignored.
 Do not include extra spaces anywhere on the line.